Share

 How can ILBs protect your nest egg from inflation?

-Returns on inflation-protected bonds are pegged to the cost of consumer goods, such as the consumer price index (CPI).
+Returns on inflation-linked bonds are pegged to the cost of consumer goods, such as the consumer price index (CPI).
 That means the principal of the bond and interest payments rise with inflation, cushioning its impacts on your investment.

 What this means is that ILBs can preserve your purchasing power and thus overcome one of the biggest drawbacks of traditional bonds.